ouspg/CyberSecurityTesting101/2.PasswordSecurity/README.md

 	 * Why we use key stretching algorithms when we hash passwords?
 	 * Consider the importance of resistance of hashing functions in password context (e.g. you do not get benefit for calculating the hashes on graphic card).
 * Check services like [';--have i been pwned?](https://haveibeenpwned.com/Passwords).
 Why are they very important?
 Why you should never re-use your passwords?
-	* Explore the impact of credential stuffing and dictionary attacks by using the breach data
+	* Explore the impact of credential stuffing and dictionary attacks by using the breach data.
+	* What is the impact of 2FA/MFA for entropy and in combat for credential stuffing?
 * Consider the dilemma of usability and security in the password context.
 Good passwords are typically hard to remember.
 Are password managers with automatic breach notifications the solution?
-* When thinking of your threat model, breaking the password is not about the time, rather, how much money you have to invest for parallel computing
+* When thinking of your threat model, breaking the password is not about the time; rather, how much money your potential threat actors can invest for parallel computing.

 You can also get ideas from the [xkcd comic about password strength](https://xkcd.com/936/).